 - Employee feedback

 Once you've set up your new product., it is extremely imperative to have round-the-clock customer support.
-Customers tend to like companies having flexible return and replacement policies, good customer care, and fast issue solving.
+Customers tend to like companies having flexible return and replacement policies, good customer care, and fast issue-solving.
 Ensure to provide your customer care employees with good sales training and support.

 Measure your KPIs

-Your last but not the least step is to measure the Key Performance Indicators (KPIs) set at the beginning of your GTM.
+Your last but not least step is to measure the Key Performance Indicators (KPIs) set at the beginning of your GTM.
 Use various metrics and assess your new product launch.
 Employing CRM will assist you in analyzing customer relationships with data to drive more sales.

 Wrapping It Up

-Utilizing the time and efforts in crafting your go-to-market plan can boost the chances of making your product launch successful.
+Utilizing the time and effort in crafting your go-to-market plan can boost the chances of making your product launch successful.
 After all, a GTM can either make or break your product performance.
 Follow the steps elaborated in this blog post to have a go-to-market plan that sells.